 - Do not take aspirin or aspirin-containing products for 10 days before your surgery.
 Tylenol is okay.
 Also, stop taking vitamin E supplements two weeks before your surgery or as soon as possible, although vitamin E in a multivitamin is OK.

-- Wear comfortable clothing, such as a two-piece, loose outfit with a zipper or buttons in front that is really east to put on.
+- Wear comfortable clothing.
+A two-piece, loose fitting outfit with a zipper or buttons is comfortable and really easy to put on.
 Some women prefer a loose dress with a zipper or buttons in front.
 Please bring it with you.

 What to Bring to the Hospital

 Recommended items to bring with you to stay in the hospital include: